List of governors of Wisconsin

+List of governors

 Initially after the American Revolution, parts of the area now known as Wisconsin were claimed by Virginia, Massachusetts and Connecticut; however, Virginia ceded its claim in 1784, Massachusetts in 1785 and Connecticut in 1786.
 On July 13, 1787, the Northwest Territory, including the area now called Wisconsin, was formed; Wisconsin remained part of the territory until 1800.
 The territorial governor during this period was Arthur St. Clair.
 As parts of the Northwest Territory were admitted to the Union as states, Wisconsin became part of first the Indiana Territory (1800–1809), then the Illinois Territory (1809–1818), and then the Michigan Territory (1818–1836); see the lists of governors of Indiana, of Illinois, and of Michigan for these periods.

-Governors of Wisconsin Territory
+Wisconsin Territory

 Wisconsin Territory was formed on July 3, 1836.
-During the time of its existence, the Wisconsin Territory had 3 territorial governors, 1 of whom served non-consecutive terms, and 1 who continued on as acting governor after the territory had officially ceased to exist.
+During the time of its existence, the Wisconsin Territory had three people appointed governor by the President of the United States, one of whom served non-consecutive terms.

+When most of Wisconsin Territory was admitted as the state of Wisconsin, the remainder became unorganized territory.
+However, the citizens of the region maintained a territorial government, and even elected a delegate to the United States House of Representatives, essentially making it a de facto continuation of Wisconsin Territory.
+As the region no longer had an official governor, Territorial Secretary John Catlin acted as governor of the region.

-Governors of the State of Wisconsin
+State of Wisconsin

 Wisconsin was admitted to the Union on May 29, 1848.
 Since then, it has had 45 governors, one of whom served non-consecutive terms.

 Originally, governors of Wisconsin served for two-year terms, but in 1967 the state constitution was amended to change this to four.
 Jeremiah McLain Rusk served 1 3-year term in the 1880s as the constitution was amended during his first term to move elections from odd to even years, and all officers were allowed to serve an extra year, rather than have their terms cut a year short.
 Patrick Lucey, elected in the 1970 election, was the first governor to serve a 4-year term.
 Governors of Wisconsin are not term limited.

+Lucius Fairchild, Jeremiah McLain Rusk, Robert M. La Follette, Emanuel L. Philipp, John J. Blaine, Walter J. Kohler Jr., Warren P. Knowles and Tommy Thompson are one of eight Wisconsin governors to have served three terms.
+Thompson is the only person to have won four terms having been elected in 1986 and re-elected in 1990, 1994 and again in 1998 before resigning in February 2001.